 Off-Road Driving Fines in Iceland

 Iceland, known for its otherworldly landscapes and pristine ecosystems, has strict regulations to protect its delicate environment.
-Off-road driving, which poses a significant threat to the natural balance, is one activity that is sternly prohibited.
+Off-road driving, meaning driving on any no-road and not-marked area, which poses a significant threat to the natural balance, is one activity that is sternly prohibited.

 Iceland’s moss is a testament to the fragility of its environment.
 Taking hundreds of years to grow, the moss serves a pivotal role in preventing soil erosion, retaining water, and maintaining humidity.
 However, the tracks left behind by off-road driving can cause irreversible damage, with some scars lasting for generations.